-(WXYZ) — In response to the COVID-19 outbreak, Starbucks is offering free brewed coffee to first responders and frontline workers.
+(WXYZ) — In response to the COVID-19 outbreak, Starbucks has extended its offer of free brewed coffee to first responders and frontline workers.

 Any customer who identifies as a first responder or frontline worker will receive tall brewed coffee, hot or iced, at no charge, including police officers, firefighters, paramedics, doctors, nurses, hospital and medical staff and medical researchers.